flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ```
 The challenge with the previous approach is that we must handle null checks in every validator
 implementation.
 This leads to:
-    1. Tangled validator logic: Each validator must handle both validation rules and null checking,
-       making the code harder to understand and maintain.
+    1. Tangled validator logic: Each validator must handle both validation rules and null checking,making the code harder to understand and maintain.
-    1. Code duplication: When composing validators, the same null-checking logic must be repeated
-       across multiple validators, violating the DRY principle.
+    2. Code duplication: When composing validators, the same null-checking logic must be repeated across multiple validators, violating the DRY principle.
-    1. Poor separation of concerns: A validator named `isEven` should focus solely on checking if a
-       number is even.
-It shouldn't need to handle null cases or type validation - those are separate
-       responsibilities that deserve their own focused validators.
+    3. Poor separation of concerns: A validator named `isEven` should focus solely on checking if a number is even.
+It shouldn't need to handle null cases or type validation - those are separate responsibilities that deserve their own focused validators.
-    1. Verbose implementations: The combination of null checks, type validation, and business logic
-       in each validator results in unnecessarily lengthy code that's harder to test and maintain.
+    4. Verbose implementations: The combination of null checks, type validation, and business logic in each validator results in unnecessarily lengthy code that's harder to test and maintain.
-    1. Potential problems with null safety: imagine an unsafe version of isEven that simply uses
-       the `!` operator to throw an error during runtime if the user input is null:
+    5. Potential problems with null safety: imagine an unsafe version of isEven that simply uses the `!` operator to throw an error during runtime if the user input is null:
 ```dart
 /// `userInput` may not be null.
 String? isEven(int? userInput) {